What happens if an Employee leaves without Notice?

 Share this blog

-How much Notice should an Employee give?
+How much notice should an employee give?

 This will typically be set out in the employee’s contract of employment.
-It must meet the statutory minimum of 1 weeks’ notice if an employee has worked for their employer for at least 1 month.
+It must meet the statutory minimum of 1 week’s notice if an employee has worked for their employer for at least 1 month.
 Citizens Advice have a useful guide for employees around giving notice.
 Often the contractual notice period is longer than the statutory minimum with some employees having to give 3 or even 6 months’ notice.
 These longer notice periods are generally used for senior positions or for roles which require specific skills or qualifications which are critical to a business and can be difficult to replace at short notice.

-Does an Employee have to work their Notice period?
+Does an employee have to work their notice period?

 The short answer is yes.
 The longer answer is that it will depend on the circumstances.
-If the employee has clauses in their contract which allow you as the employer to pay them in lieu of notice or put them on garden leave, then you can choose to invoke either of those clauses.
+If the employee has clauses in their contract which allow you as the employer to pay them in place of notice or put them on garden leave, then you can choose to invoke either of those clauses.
 Alternatively, if the employee believes that there has been a fundamental breach of contract then they can leave immediately without notice.
 This is because the breach ends the contract and then they should make a claim for constructive dismissal.
 On the rare occasion that this happens the employee should still put their resignation in writing.

-Can you force an employee to work their Notice Period?
+Can you force an employee to work their notice period?

 In reality, what are my options?

 If the employee still refuses to work their notice period (and isn’t claiming constructive dismissal) then you could take out a civil court claim for breach of contract.
 You need to demonstrate the financial loss to your business of the employee’s action.
-Unfortunately it often isn’t worth the time and hassle to make such a claim.
+Unfortunately, it often isn’t worth the time and hassle to make such a claim.
 You can meet with the employee and mutually agree to a shortened notice period so that there can be a handover of work.
 That way, you get some work done and you are also relieved of your obligation to pay the employee for the entirety of their notice period.
 This is often seen as a win-win.

 You can still decline to accept the short notice and insist that the employee works.
-However, doing that can be counter productive.
-Although you may be frustrated and even angry about the situation by having someone who wants to leave in the workplace, you could be causing more harm than good.
-The employee may be a negative and disruptive influence to the rest of the team.
+However, doing that can be counterproductive.
+Although you may be frustrated and even angry about the situation by having someone who wants to leave the workplace, you could be causing more harm than good.
+The employee may be a negative and disruptive influence on the rest of the team.
 An employee in this situation may also decide to go off sick and see out their notice period by either self-certifying their absence for a week or obtaining a sick note for the remainder of their notice period.

 Similar Blogs